zodac/folding-stats/README.md

 Save and exit the `nano` editor.
 After 60 seconds, re-run the failing use-case and the log level will be changed.
 Remember to reset the log level back to **INFO** when finished to avoid the logs getting too large.

-Also note, that for those more familiar with logback, additional loggers may be defined here, or specific packages can have their log levels changed.
+Also note, that for those more familiar with logback, additional loggers are defined here and can also have their log levels changes.
+And specific packages can have their log levels explicitly, of which there are some examples already.

 ### Extracting Logs On Container Crash